Harleston parishioners Angela and David Paterson recount the story of their life – both together and apart

 However, there were dramas and it was tense.
 David had rows with the bishop over his desire for financial control, and over his support for a professionally incompetent member of staff.
 Eventually the Society folded, its assets were made over to a Trust, and we became paid members of staff.

 During all this turmoil a relationship with David was developing.
 While on retreat David wrote the bishop asking to be released – to be laicised.
 The bishop said “Go on retreat and think about it,” and David replied “I am writing this on retreat.”
-He was laicised was laicised in September 1967 (David; “I probably would have left anyway”).
+He was laicised in September 1967 (David; “I probably would have left anyway”).

 I went back to Ireland, to a Cistercian monastery, talked things through, and then came back.
 At that time everyone was high on Vatican II, thinking everything had changed, but then in 1968 came “Humanae Vitae”, and we realised things hadn’t really moved at all.